almgong/canigo/README.md

 npm install
 ```

-A defined npm script exists to create a distribution directory of the extension (one that will need to be compiled to a .crx).
+There is a defined npm script to create a distribution directory of the extension (one that will need to be compiled to a .crx).

 ```
 npm run dist
 ```

+## Local development

+One can load the unpacked extension via the Chrome extensions console.
+See: https://developer.chrome.com/extensions/getstarted#unpacked.

 This project uses Webpack and Babel to transpile ES6 syntax and to resolve dependencies between files.